 Arthur Edmund Carewe was born in the Ottoman Empire in 1884 as Hovsep Hovsepian to an Armenian family (online biographies alternately list his birthplace as Turkey or Armenia).
 He came to the United States at the age of ten and made his motion picture debut in 1919.

 Carewe is mostly remembered for one role: The Persian in Lon Chaney’s Phantom of the Opera.
-His dark good looks, height and ability to look vaguely (and not so vaguely) sinister ensured that he would remain in demand for horror and mystery roles.
+His dark good looks, height and ability to look vaguely (and not so vaguely) sinister ensured that he would remain in demand for horror and mystery roles, plus a bit of comedy on the side just to keep things interesting.

 Carewe turned in another creepy performance as one of the suspects in the horror comedy The Cat and the Canary and he had a part in the 1927 adaption of Uncle Tom’s Cabin.